JamesNK/BookOfDotNetOSS/dependencies.md

 <PackageReference Include="ExamplePackage" Version="1.0" />
 ```

-The rules that NuGet uses when resolving dependencies are [complex](https://docs.microsoft.com/en-us/nuget/consume-packages/dependency-resolution), but one of the rules is NuGet attempts to find the lowest applicable version.
+The rules that NuGet uses when resolving dependencies are [complex](https://docs.microsoft.com/en-us/nuget/consume-packages/dependency-resolution), but NuGet always attempts to find the lowest applicable version.
 NuGet prefers the lowest application version over using the highest available because the lowest will have the least compatibility issues.

 Because of NuGet's lowest application version rule it is not necessary to place an upper version or exact range on package references to avoid getting the latest version.
 NuGet already tries to find the lowest, most compatible version for you.